 A confined space means an enclosed or partially enclosed space that is:

 - not designed or intended to be occupied by a person

-- is designed or intended to be at normal atmospheric pressure while any person is in the space and
+- designed or intended to be at normal atmospheric pressure while any person is in the space

 - is likely to be a risk to health and safety from an atmosphere that does not have a safe oxygen level, contaminants, harmful concentrations of any airborne contaminants or engulfment.

 - managing health and safety risks associated with a confined space, including risks when entering, working in, on or near a confined space, and the risk of inadvertent entry

 - ensuring a risk assessment is conducted, reviewed and as necessary revised by a competent person

 - not directing a worker to enter a confined space unless the worker has an entry permit

 - erecting signs next to each entry to the confined space